michal-harish/kafka-topology/README.md

 BackLog
 =======
-- implement scanning consumers and their offsets (persistent zk nodes /consumers/offsets)
+- resolve integer resolution (offsets request from kafka resturns hex zk returns decimgal strings)
+- detect whether consumer each is "active" by looking how far behind the latest offsets of the respective kafka partition it is.
 - implement live scan of consumer-topic-partition ownership (ephemeral zk nodes /consumers/owners)
-- detect whether consumer each is "active" by looking how far behind the latest offsets of the respective kafka partition it is.